 Another characteristic of Dad Young was he didn’t like to travel outside of Broward County.
-On one occasion when Cathy and I were visiting, her brother George obtained tickets to a Miami Dolphins football game, and Dad agreed to go with us.
-I was very excited not only to see a Dolphins game, but a chance to spend time with both men whom I admired greatly.
-Early in my marriage into the Young family, I bonded with Cathy’s brother, and he helped me understand many of the family dynamics as he took me all around Fort Lauderdale, pointing out landmarks and especially homes and businesses that Young Construction Company had built.
+On one occasion when Cathy and I were visiting her brother George obtained tickets to a Miami Dolphins football game and Dad agreed to go with us.
+I was excited not only to see a Dolphins game but have a chance to spend time with both men whom I admired greatly.
+Early in my marriage to Cathy I bonded with Cathy’s brother George, and he helped me understand many of the family dynamics.
+He drove me all around Fort Lauderdale pointing out landmarks and especially homes and businesses that Young Construction Company had built.

-He related to me the following story concerning his travels (or lack thereof), and this is one my favorites.
-It probably occurred 15 to 20 years prior to my entry into the family which was in 1965.
-He had a trip scheduled to go to Atlanta for either business purposes or for a training seminar.
-Early in his life Dad was not one to make leisure trips, and I don’t recall him ever travelling with anyone except Mom.
-The interstate system in Florida in those days was not as well-developed, and an automobile trip to Atlanta might take as long as 12 hours depending on the numbers of stops one made.
-According to Dad when they were about 50 miles outside Atlanta, the driver looked over at Dad and said, “You don’t talk much, do you George?”
-They realized at the same time, that not one word had been exchanged between them since they left Fort Lauderdale.
+He told me the following story concerning his travels (or lack thereof), and this is one my favorites.
+It probably occurred ten to fifteen years prior to entrance into family which was in 1965.
+He had a trip scheduled with another man to go to Atlanta for either business purposes or for a training seminar.
+Dad was not one to make leisure trips, and I don’t recall him ever travelling with anyone except Mom.
+The interstate system in Florida then was not as well-developed, and an automobile trip to Atlanta might take as long as twelve hours depending on traffic and the numbers of stops one made.
+According to Dad when they were about fifty miles outside Atlanta, the driver looked over at Dad and said, “You don’t talk much, do you George?”
+This was when they realized not one word had been exchanged between the two of them since they left Fort Lauderdale eight or nine hours earlier.
 They each had a good laugh knowing how quiet they were

 Dad was very content within himself to be quiet, since most of his life he was with people who had a need to talk.
 It was such an obvious quality known by everyone who knew him, and when Dad did speak everyone stopped to listen, because it would always be relevant.